Sophiewilliamson2/solar-system-assignment/MANUAL_TEST_PLAN.md

 - Uranus
 - Neptune

-[TC-2] Menu items 6 Free text questions and answers
+TC-3 Menu items 6 Free text questions and answers

-Q1: Ask a free-text question about a planet
+Q1: Ask a free-text question to ask for all information stored about a planet
-Ask everything about a planet
-Steps: type Tell me everything about Saturn
+Steps: type "Tell me everything you have stored about Saturn" Expected result: Name: Saturn
-Expected result:
-Name: Saturn
 Mass: 5.683e+26 kg
 Distance from Sun: 9.537 AU
 Moons (4): Titan, Enceladus, Rhea, Mimas

-Q2:

-[TC-3] Mass of Neptune
-- Choose 2 → enter "Neptune"
+Q2: Ask a free-text question to find out the mass of a planet
+Steps: type "How massive is Neptune?"
-- Expect "Neptune has a mass of ..." in scientific notation.
+Expected result: Neptune has a mass of 1.024e+26 kg.

+Q3: Ask a free-text question to see if a planet is in the list
+Steps: type "Is pluto in your planet list?"
-[TC-4] Is Pluto in the list?
+Expected result: No (as Pluto is not in the dictionary list of planets)
-- Choose 3 → enter "Pluto"
-- Expect "No."

-[TC-5] Moons of Earth
-- Choose 4 → enter "Earth"
-- Expect "Earth has 1 moon."

-[TC-6] List all planet names
-- Choose 5
-- Expect eight names in order Mercury → Neptune.

-[TC-7] Unknown name
-- Choose 1 (or 2/4) → enter "Ceres"
+Q5: Ask a free-text question to find out how many moons a particular planet has
+Steps: type "How many moons does Jupiter have?"
+Expected result: Jupiter has 4 moons.

+Q6: Ask a free-text question about a planet which is not in the planet dictionary/list
+Steps: type "Tell me everything about planet Clingon" Expected result: Sorry, I don't understand that question.
+I can answer things like:
+Tell me everything about Saturn
+How massive is Neptune?
-- Expect "Ceres is not in the list of planets."
+Is Pluto in the list of planets?

-[TC-8] Empty input validation
-- Choose 2 → press Enter
+How many moons does Earth have?

+TC-4 verify data input and data handling

+Q1.
+Case insensitive planet lookup
+Steps: From menu choose 2 → enter "JuPiTer"
+Expected result: Jupiter has a mass of 1.898e+27 kg.
+That's massive!

+Q2: Handling empty input
+Steps: Steps: From menu choose 2 → enter
-- Expect "Please enter a non-empty name."
+Expected result: Please enter a non-empty name.

-[TC-9] Case-insensitive lookup
-- Choose 4 → enter "eArTh"
-- Expect the same result as "Earth".

 Exit Criteria
 - All menu options work without unhandled exceptions